convox/praxis/docs/getting-started-local.md

 The [getting-started-aws.md](Getting Started for Production Deploys) will walk you through creating a Convox account and setting up a an AWS-based production environment for an app.

 Together you'll see how Praxis offers an app workflow -- build, config, diff, test and promote -- that works exactly the same in development and production.
-The result is a simple, fast and portable development, test and deploy workflow.
+The result is a simple, fast and portable dev, test and deploy workflow.

 ## Setting up your development environment